 Two, Boost needs room to expand.
 This is a fact and it’s even been explained by adidas.
-Foam in genera needs volume and enough space to properly compress to do its job.
+Foam in general needs volume and enough space to properly compress to do its job.

-The high sidewalls of the midsole definitely help with stability but again, it’s just too much.
+The high sidewalls of the midsole definitely help with stability but again, it’s just too much in my opinion.
 It adds weight and prevents Boost from fully expanding.

 Boost + Lightstrike?
 So many people will and likely had believed in the hype and the actual experience turned to be much bleaker than what the tech specs show you.

 While there’s a good amount of impact protection here because Boost is still Boost, I barely felt any of it.
 You can expect a little bit of compression if you’re heavier and possess some athleticism while riding fairly low to the ground.

 But then again, I don’t even think it’s that good of a “low-profile” setup.
 It’s fast and firm, sure, so you won’t be feeling any delays upon contact with the ground but the plastic frame around the midsole kind of defeats the purpose.
 I wasn’t THAT low to the ground, nor was I riding elevated.